SOME QUESTIONS JUST COME UP OVER AND OVER AGAIN. HERE THEY ARE IN ONE CONVENIENT PLACE.

 Music Players (with headphones only)

 Similar to eReaders, during "Flat on Bunk" time, campers can listen to music, provided that they use headphones so as to not disturb the other campers.

 Hiking GPS We may go on hikes or do geocaching.
 A hand-held GPS is optional, but welcome.

 ...and if your next sentence is, "but, my kid's phone is their camera, eReader and music player!" we know.
 That's why we also permit mobile phones provided that they are only used in the above capacities.
 They'll need to be kept in Airplane Mode during camp.

 One thing we will point out, mobile phones typically require daily charging, and they use more power when they are searching for weak cellular signals.
 Airplane Mode will help reduce their energy use.

 There is exactly one electrical outlet in each cabin.
-The electrical power is provided by generators that are only on during the day.
+The electrical power is provided by generators that are only on during the day and some solar-generated battery power at night.
 The staff members in the cabin get priority use of the electricity for camp radios, etc.

 It is effectively impossible for a cabin full of 10-15 campers to all charge their phones.

 Any electronic devices brought to camp are done so entirely at your risk.